 - How do I get a job as a junior developer in Japan?

-- What are some success stories of developers moving to Japan?
+- Want to read success stories of developers moving to Japan?

 Do I need to speak Japanese to get a developer job?

-No, you don’t need Japanese to work as a software developer in Japan, but it’ll obviously help.
-I found that 28% of international developers never use Japanese at their job, and 27% use it rarely, implying the majority of them are working at jobs that don’t require any Japanese skills.
+No, you don’t need to speak Japanese to work as a software developer in Japan, but it’ll obviously help.
+In the 2024 TokyoDev survey, I found that 24% of international developers never used Japanese at their job, and 27% used it only rarely, implying that the majority of them work at jobs that don’t require any Japanese skills.

-On the other hand, I’ve also found that lower Japanese ability among international developers correlated with more professional experience.
-This implies that it’s easier to get a job earlier in your career here if you speak more Japanese.
+On the other hand, I also found that lower Japanese ability among international developers correlated with more professional experience.
+This suggests that it’s easier to get a job earlier in your career here if you speak more Japanese.

-I see it as a balancing act: the more technical acumen and experience you possess, the less likely a lack of Japanese will be a barrier to getting a job here.
+I see it as a balancing act: the more technical acumen and experience you possess, the less likely your job search will be hampered by not speaking Japanese.

-So that begs the question, if you’re determined in getting a job in Japan, are you better off focusing on improving your Japanese abilities or technical ones?
-I think this is a question with no right answer, as it really depends on what you enjoy and have aptitude for.
+So that begs the question—if you’re determined to get a job in Japan, are you better off focusing on improving your Japanese ability, or your technical skills?
+I think this is a question with no right answer, as it really depends on what you enjoy and have an aptitude for.
 If you’re someone who likes studying languages, Japanese skills could be your ticket to a developer job in Japan.
-But if you’re someone who has a hard time pushing themselves to put in the vast amount of work it requires, maybe focus on your technical skills instead.
+But if you’re someone who has a hard time pushing themselves to put in the vast amount of work learning a language requires, you could focus on your technical skills instead.

-Either way though, I’d recommend you do try to pick up some basic Japanese.
-While it’s theoretically possible to live in a city like Tokyo with no Japanese ability, daily life will go much smoother and more enjoyably if you speak it to some degree.
+Either way, I’d recommend trying to pick up at least some basic Japanese.
+While it’s theoretically possible to live in a city like Tokyo with no Japanese ability, daily life will go much smoother and be more enjoyable if you speak it to some degree.

 What’s a typical software developer salary in Japan?

-While salaries like these might not seem much by silicon valley standards, they’re among the top that a person working in Japan can expect to make.
-The average salary in Tokyo is ¥6.2 million, but that’s for someone with an average of about 20 years working experience.
-What’s more, 42% of international developers earned ¥10 million or over even though a 2018 report found that only 5% of salaried workers did.
+Salaries like these might seem low by Silicon Valley standards, but they’re among the highest a person working in Japan can expect to make.
+The average salary in Tokyo is 6.2 million yen, but that’s for someone with an average of about 20 years of work experience.
+While 42% of international developers earned 10 million yen or over, a 2018 report found that only 5% of salaried Japanese workers did.

-Relatively cheap living costs mean that salary can go far, especially if you’re living like a local.
-For instance, when I was a single living in Tokyo, I spent about ¥3 million per year, and though I didn’t live extravagantly, it didn’t feel like I was skimping either.
+Japan’s relatively low cost of living means that these salaries go far, especially if you’re living like a local.
+For instance, when I was a single person living in Tokyo, I spent about three million yen per year.
+Though I didn’t live extravagantly, it didn’t feel like I was skimping, either.
 The main concession, at least by North American standards, was living in a relatively small apartment.
-Still, having the option of being able to pay ¥80,000 per month for a one-room apartment in good shape in a central area is something many other metropolises don’t offer.
+Still, having the option to pay 80,000 yen per month for a one-room apartment in good repair and in a central area is something many other metropolises don’t offer.

 How easy is it to get a visa to work as a developer in Japan?

-Compared to other countries, Japan is a relatively easy place to get a visa to work as a software engineer.
-There’s no hard caps on the number of visas issued, and if you find a company that wants to hire you, there is little cost or burden placed on the company to get the visa itself.
+Compared to other countries, Japan is a relatively easy place to get a visa as a software engineer.
+There are no hard caps on the number of visas issued, and if you find a company that wants to hire you, the company faces very little cost or burden to acquire your work visa.

-If you have a university degree in a subject like computer science or software engineering, you are basically guaranteed to be able to obtain a visa.
-If you don’t have such a degree, it still may be possible for you to qualify, but it gets a bit more complicated.
-Japanese companies won’t necessarily know what visa you’re eligible for, so it’s up to you to educate yourself about the options.
+If you have a university degree in a subject like computer science or software engineering, you are basically guaranteed a visa.
+If you don’t have such a degree, you may still be able to qualify, but it gets more complicated.
+Japanese companies won’t necessarily know what visas you’re eligible for, so it’s up to you to educate yourself about the options.
 A good place to start researching this topic is my guide to visas for software engineers in Japan.

 Will I need to work overtime if I work for a Japanese company?

-Japan has a reputation for a working culture that involves working lots of overtime.
+Japan has a reputation for an intense work culture that requires lots of overtime.
 However, it’s certainly possible to find opportunities that involve little to no overtime.
-When I worked for a Japanese startup, I never worked any overtime, and when I did contracting work for other Japanese development companies, they didn’t work overtime either.
+When I worked for a Japanese startup, I never worked any overtime, and when I did contracting work for other Japanese development companies, they didn’t ask me to work overtime either.

-More generally, I found that 79.4% of respondents to my developer survey worked 8 hours or less in a typical day, indicating that my personal experience wasn’t such an uncommon one.
+More generally, I found that 72% of respondents to my developer survey worked 40 hours or less in a typical week, indicating that my experience isn’t uncommon.
+This article goes deep into overtime in Japan, and explains the legal protections along with the different overtime systems.

 Should I use a Japanese or English resume when applying for a developer job in Japan?

 A good rule of thumb is that if a position has an English job description, they’re expecting to receive English resumes.
-If it is a Japanese job description, Japanese.
+If it is a Japanese job description, then you should use Japanese.

-I would avoid sending a Japanese resume in response to an English job description, as the person reviewing your resume might not speak Japanese (e.g. it could be another international developer who is reviewing it, and I’ve even seen internal recruiters at some of the bigger tech companies here who don’t speak Japanese).
+I would avoid sending a Japanese resume in response to an English job description, as the person reading your resume might not speak Japanese.
+The resume reviewer could be another international developer, and I’ve also met internal recruiters at bigger tech companies who don’t speak Japanese.

 For more on this topic, see our article on how to write resumes for jobs in Japan.